mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 The goals of this website include:

+### Player Goals

+- Play a fun and interactive online game of logic and luck against a virtual opponent
+- Quickly understand the rules of the game and how to play
+- Be able to keep track of the game score and to try to beat their previous high score
+- Play the game as often as desired and have the game remember their name and details

 ### Site Owner Goals

 - Create a fun interactive game that furthers my understanding of problem solving through code and the JavaScript language
 - Create an attractive and easy to use website and user interface
 - Create a fully responsive game website

-### Site Owner Goals

-- Play a fun and interactive online game of logic and luck against a virtual opponent
-- Quickly understand the rules of the game and how to play
-- Be able to keep track of the game score and to try to beat their previous high score
-- Play the game as often as desired and have the game remember their name and details

 [Back to Table of Contents](#table-of-contents)